wolfSSL/wolfTPM/README.md

 * This implementation provides all TPM 2.0 API’s in compliance with the specification.
 * Wrappers provided to simplify Key Generation/Loading, RSA encrypt/decrypt, ECC sign/verify, ECDH, NV, Hashing/Hmac and AES.
-* Testing done using the STM ST33TP* SPI/I2C, Infineon OPTIGA SLB9670 and Microchip ATTPM20 TPM 2.0 modules.
+* Testing done using the STM ST33TP* SPI/I2C, Infineon OPTIGA SLB9670, Microchip ATTPM20 TPM 2.0 modules and Nuveton NPCT650.
-* This uses the TPM Interface Specification (TIS) to communicate over SPI.
+* wolfTPM uses the TPM Interface Specification (TIS) to communicate over SPI.
+* wolfTPM can also use the Linux TPM kernel interface (/dev/tpmX) to talk with any physical TPM on SPI, I2C and even LPC bus.
 * Platform support for Raspberry Pi, STM32 with CubeMX, Atmel ASF and Barebox.
 * The design allows for easy portability to different platforms:
 	* Native C code designed for embedded use.